 The 5 Stages of P2P Automation

-The P2P process ranges from the request for the product to the issuance of the PO, receipt of the goods, and finally the processing and payment of the vendor invoice.
-Successful organizations are modernizing their P2P processes by automating each of the steps involved.
-P2P automation can be achieved by transforming the following tasks:
+The P2P process starts from the request for the product to the issuance of the PO, receipt of the goods, and finally the processing and payment of the supplier invoice.
+Successful organizations are modernizing their processes by automating procure to pay.
+Procure-to-pay software transforms the following tasks:

 Requisition automation ensures that an organization is always in complete control of company spend from the start.
-Finance leaders can create predefined catalogs with approved vendors.
-Requisitioners can choose products and services directly from this collection.
+Finance leaders create predefined catalogs with approved suppliers.
+Requisitioners can then choose products and services directly from this collection.
 This means that full visibility is maintained over what is being purchased and why.

 2. Invoice Capture

 All types of invoices (including paper, PDF, fax, EDI, XML, and email) can be automatically captured through automation.
-Touchless processing for most invoices through capture, matching and approval means that only exceptions need to be handled by AP team members.
-Problems such as duplicate invoices, missing PO numbers, and unregistered vendors are stopped at source before they cause bigger problems and more work downstream.
+Touchless processing for most invoices through capture, matching, and approval means that only exceptions need to be handled by AP team members.
+Problems such as duplicate invoices, missing PO numbers, and unregistered suppliers are stopped at the source before they cause more significant problems and more work downstream.

 3. Invoice Matching

-Automated matching of POs, invoices, and goods received notes eliminates manual paper based processing.
-Technologies such as intelligent character recognition (ICR) typically result in the straight-through processing of up to 80% of all invoices.
+Automated matching of POs, invoices, and goods received notes eliminates manual paper-based processing.
+Technology such as intelligent character recognition (ICR) typically results in the straight-through processing of up to 80% of all invoices.

 4. Invoice Approval

-Approval automation allows for invoices to be routed electronically which reduces approval times.
-Complex rules based on roles, hierarchies, and varying approval limits can be configured to ensure adherence to company spend policies.
+Approval automation allows for invoices to be routed electronically, reducing approval times.
+In addition, complex rules based on roles, hierarchies, and varying approval limits can be configured to ensure adherence to company spending policies.
 Sophisticated workflow automation can even enable approval routing across multi-entity organizations.

 5. ERP Integration

 P2P automation software integrates seamlessly with an organization’s existing ERP system.
-This ensures full visibility of the entire P2P process along with a complete audit trail for every transaction.
-Reporting analytics enable finance leaders to continuously monitor and improve the operational P2P processes while also delivering timely and accurate month end reporting.
+This ensures complete visibility of the entire P2P process, along with a complete audit trail for every transaction.
+Reporting analytics enable finance leaders to continuously monitor and improve operational P2P processes while also delivering timely and accurate month-end reporting.